-Hamburg has a history and identity tied inextricably to the sea, so there’s little wonder that the destination is a clear winner with cruisers.
+Hamburg has a history and identity tied inextricably to the sea, so there’s little wonder that the destination is a clear winner with cruisers, especially those looking to dip a toe in the water on a short cruise from Southampton.
 Germany’s second-largest city and biggest port has been a major player in maritime terms since its role in the Hanseatic League back in the Middle Ages, and its port area remains the place to be if you want to really get a feel for the place.
 From the eccentric to the extravagant, Hamburg promises it all in the confines of its diverse neighbourhoods.
-Here’s what to see in your 36 hours there on a Hamburg city break.
+Here’s what to see in your 36 hours in Hamburg on a short cruise break.

 As you might expect from the second busiest port in Europe and a place with maritime links that have stood strong for centuries, much of what there is to do in Hamburg is centred around the water.